Feature Post

 Also, keep the following tips in mind:

 • Be patient: Hitting a plateau can feel discouraging, but it’s important to be patient.
-Weight loss is a lifestyle change, and it takes time to reach your goals.
-If you’re feeling stressed out, allow yourself a few weeks to maintain your current weight and adjust to a new plan.
+Weight loss is a lifestyle change that takes time to reach your goals.
+If you’re feeling stressed, allow a few weeks to maintain your current weight and adjust to a new plan.
 Once you’re ready, you can focus on reaching your ideal weight again.

-• Don’t overdo it: If you feel tempted to fast, over-exercise or take other extreme measures to break through your plateau, resist the urge.
-Cutting your calories too much will only make your metabolism slow down, and you could miss out on critical nutrients.
+• Don’t overdo it: If you feel tempted to fast, over-exercise or take extreme measures to break through your plateau, resist the urge.
+Cutting your calories too much will slow your metabolism, and you could miss out on critical nutrients.
 Over-exerting yourself can also be harmful and lead to an injury.

-8 Tips for Overcoming Your Weight Loss Plateau
+8 Tips to Break a Weight Loss Plateau

-Often, reaching a plateau means you need to make some changes to your diet and exercise plan.
+Often, reaching a plateau means you need to make changes to your exercise routine or diet.
 If you regularly challenge your body and practice patience, you can drop more pounds and reach your ideal weight.
-Here are some tips to help you break through the plateau and see results.
+Here are some tips to help you break your plateau for greater results.

 1. Change Your Fitness Routine

 If you do the same workout for months, your body will get used to your routine and become more efficient at completing the activity.
-If your body doesn’t have to work as hard to move a certain way, you won’t burn as many calories.
+You won’t burn as many calories if your body doesn’t work as hard to move a certain way.

-No matter how you decide to challenge yourself, be sure to set realistic expectations and give yourself time to rest.
-As a general rule, try to exercise for 30 minutes on most days of the week.
+No matter how you decide to challenge yourself, set realistic expectations and give yourself time to rest.
+Generally, try to exercise for 30 minutes on most days of the week.
 As you get better at a new workout routine, gradually increase duration and intensity or try something completely new — whatever it takes to keep your body guessing.

 2. Build Muscle With Strength Training